 - Facilitate opportunities for older people living alone to share meals in a supportive social environment

 - Share information on new technologies which can facilitate the process of preparing nourishing meals.

 These workshops are run by Age Concern Hamilton for older people.

 Senior Chef cooking classes for older adults

 Classes are three hours long, and run once a week, usually starting at 10am.
-There are usually eight to 10 people in a class.
+There are usually twelve people in a class.